scraperwiki/file-upload-tool/README.md

 ## Developing a filter

+Brief version:

+If you're a third-party developer writing a new filter, please submit a pull request.

 Currently only Python filters are supported.
-They should be self-contained Python files, stored in the `/filter` directory.
-Each filter should contain a `main()` function which accepts a single argument: a filename to extract (eg: `/home/incoming/some_file.xls`).
+They should be self-contained Python files, stored in the `filter` directory.
+Each filter should contain a `main()` function which accepts a single argument: a filename to extract (for example:

-Filters should have unit tests in the `/test` directory, and can store fixtures in the `/fixture` directory.
-If you're a third-party developer writing a new filter, please submit a pull request.
+`/home/incoming/some_file.xls`).
+Put tests in `filter/tests`.

+(for more see `filter/README.md`)